-Poor attic ventilation can cause ice dams in the winter months, increase cooling costs, create a home for mold and reduce the life of shingles during the dog days of summer.
+Poor attic ventilation can cause ice dams in the winter months and increase cooling costs, create a home for mold and reduce the life of shingles during the dog days of summer.

-Over time, the vents located in your soffits and on some gable-end wall vents get clogged with dust and debris and lose their effectiveness.
+Over time, the vents located in your soffits and on some gable-end walls get clogged with dust and debris and lose their effectiveness.
 Clean them with a leaf blower or compressed air.
-You could use a pressure washer, but stick to a couple quick passes because you don't want to saturate the attic insulation with water.
+You could use a pressure washer, but stick to a couple quick passes because you don’t want to saturate the attic insulation with water.
 Clean the vents every few years, unless you live near a lot of trees with floating seeds, which can clog vents in one season.
-For much more on preventing ice dams, check out this guide.
+For much more on preventing ice dams, check out this guide for preventing ice dams.

 Check Your Chimney or Risk a Fire